 …in northeastern Croatia…

 Spancirfest is one of the best-known street festivals in the whole of Croatia.
-Taking place in Varazdin in late August, there’s a rich programme of events – music, workshops, arts and crafts, kids events plus gastro and wine offerings too.
+Taking place in Varazdin from 22nd to 31st August 2025, there’s a rich programme of events – music, workshops, arts and crafts, kids events plus gastro and wine offerings too.

 …in inland Croatia…